yrsegal/rejuvenation-modpack/README.md

   Various texture overrides: most of them are for the character Ana.
 Some mods expect these overrides to be present.

 "Service" mods (0000.pcservices.rb)
+- DayCarePCService.rb (depends on 0000.formattedchoices.rb, 0000.pcservices.rb, 0000.textures.rb)
+  Adds a service for accessing the Day-Care remotely.
 - FashionPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
   Adds a clothing-swapping service.
 - FriendshipPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
   Adds a Spa service, which lets you instantly max out or check a pokemon's friendship.
 Unlocked by entering Teila Resort.
+- GenderPCService.rb (depends on 0000.formattedchoices.rb, 00000.pcservices.rb, 0000.textures.rb)
+  Adds a Genderswapping service, for setting Pokemon (and player) gender.
+Unlocked through Tale of Two Hearts.
 - HealPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
   Adds a Field Healing service.
 - HiddenPowerPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)